Legrandgroup/robotframework-bonjourlibrary/README.md

   `ipv6`, or `ipv4`, the default values being any IP version)
 * If the sixth (optional) argument is set to True, we will also include the MAC address of devices in results (default value is to resolve IP addresses)
+* If the seventh (optional) argument is set to True, we will only return services that are resolved (existing currently on the network).
+This will skip services only found in cache

 Return the list of matching services found on the network (one entry per service, each service being described by tuples containing formatted like for keyword `Get Services`).